 Sweeney's voicemail has become one of the most powerful artifacts from September 11, 2001, in the years since.

-It's been almost two decades since the tragic events of 9/11.
-However, the terrorist assault on the United States was so devastating that the events of that fateful day 19 years ago remain as fresh in our minds as if it were just yesterday.
+It's been more than two decades since the tragic events of 9/11.
+However, the terrorist assault on the United States was so devastating that the events of that fateful day 21 years ago remain as fresh in our minds as if they were yesterday.
 Year after year, we remember the thousands of innocent lives lost when hijacked American Airlines Flight 11 and United Airlines Flight 175 were intentionally crashed into the north and south World Trade Center towers.
 Among the 2753 people who were killed by the era-defining attack was Brian Sweeney, a passenger on one of the hijacked planes, who left a powerful voicemail for his wife minutes before the aircraft went down.

 Your breath is checked, for a second, reading this. pic.twitter.com/jSgt335PoS— Stig Abell (@StigAbell) September 11, 2017